tdjsnelling/babel/README.md

 How to:
 - import the tampermonkey script babel.typescript.highlight.words.js
 - yarn build && yarn start in windows cmd
+- open http://localhost:3000/ in browser and click on "random"
 - monitor the log file changes in powershell or Notepad++ under View and Monitoring (tail -f)

 # babel